Sommer Ray Goes Braless In Button-Down Blouse & Crochet Shorts While Washing Windows

 “Washing windows never looked so fine,” a third follower joked.

-Sommer’s Instagram account has been filled with unique photoshoots recently.
+Sommer’s Instagram account has been filled with unique photo shoots recently.
 In another post, she posed on a beach at night in a white bikini and a sheer coverup.